robenkleene/development-references/unity/tutorials/unity-vr-game.md

 4. Add a `RigidBody` component to the sphere

 At this point you should be able to run and touch the sphere with your block hands in VR.

+## Grab Sphere

+1. Add an `XR Grab Interactable` component to the sphere